HMAS Albatross (air station): Facilities and operational units

 In addition, Albatross is the home of the Fleet Air Arm Museum and the Royal Australian Navy Historic Flight.

 Since 1986 there have been Learjet target tugs based at Albatross, operated by civilian companies under contract to the RAN.
-The first company was Lloyd Aviation, then from 1990 to 1996 Fleet Support (a company later bought by National Jet Systems) and from 1996 until the present Pel-Air.
-Each company has used four to five Learjet 35/36 series aircraft to provide the services; present incumbent Pel-Air also uses IAI Westwinds for non target-towing support operations.
+Previous operators included Lloyd Aviation, Fleet Support (a company later bought by National Jet Systems) and Pel-Air.
+Each company used four to five Learjet 35/36 series aircraft to provide the services; while Pel-Air also uses IAI Westwinds for non target-towing support operations.
+From 2015, the contract was awarded to Air Affairs Australia (a subsidiary of Qinetiq), operating a fleet of seven Learjets equipped for target towing and other fleet support missions out of a new facility at the Albatross Aviation Technology Park.
+The facility was opened by Prime Minister Malcolm Turnbull on 24 March 2016.

-The naval base had the unusual distinction of being shared by a small civilian passenger terminal, which at various times was utilised by the Masling and later Southern Cross Airways companies flying Beechcraft Queenair propeller driven aircraft on scheduled services on Sydney - Nowra - Moruya.
+The naval base had the unusual distinction of being shared by a small civilian passenger terminal, which at various times was utilised by Masling Airlines and later Southern Cross Airways flying Beechcraft Queenair propeller driven aircraft on scheduled services on Sydney - Nowra - Moruya.
 Until 2004, the Royal Australian Navy Gliding Association (RANGA) also operated from the runways at Albatross with a small fleet of gliders used by both Navy and civilian members.